 You know when you say “I need to get some fresh air”?
 There’s growing evidence that shows the more connection you have with your natural environment, the better your health and wellbeing is.
 When we connect to natural elements we raise our serotonin levels and feel better, clearer, lighter.
 This can be your local park, a nearby beach, your garden or plants on a windowsill.
 Go get that fresh air and connect to nature for 15 minutes today.
 Look up at the sky, take a walk, look at the trees or the green of the grass.
 Or you can make a day of it and go wild swimming.

 Acceptance is your birthright.
-You were born to be you and should never feel apologetic for that because you are amazing just the way you are.
+You were born to be you and should never feel apologetic for that.
 As the saying goes, you’re always with yourself wherever you go, so you may as well enjoy your own company.
 But that doesn’t mean it’s not difficult to shun away self-doubt and learn to be happy about every part of yourself, inside and out.
 The trick is to focus on all the great qualities you have instead of falling into negative patterns of self-critique.
 Psychologists recommend replacing negative self-thoughts with positive affirmations, so try practising 5 positive affirmations today, like “I am good enough” or “I am loved.”
 Go love yourself, not in spite of your flaws but because of them.

 Setting up boundaries is an act of self-love.
 Whether that looks like saying no to the things you think you should say yes to, or only having people in your life who make you feel good about yourself.
 Saying no to people, situations, or things is not about being difficult or tricky.
 It’s a commitment to yourself.
 So what does a healthy boundary look like?
-When is it ok to say no and when is it about closing yourself off?
 You can try visualising a gate around you that opens and closes easily; and think about what you want to let in through the gate and what doesn’t serve you.
 Try saying no to one thing today without saying you’re sorry.
 And just think, the more you turn away what doesn’t serve you, what more beautiful stuff could you be letting in?